Dear Colleague,

 We are fortunate to have collective bargaining rights guaranteed by law.
 For nearly 40 years, CFA has served as the faculty’s elected representative for employment matters with the CSU administration.

-We have built trust and solidarity with our colleagues to ensure a healthy and vibrant union culture for the CSU.
 Bargaining Unit 3 includes tenured and tenure-track faculty (including department chairs and directors), lecturer faculty, counselor faculty, librarian faculty, and coaching faculty at the 23 CSU campuses.

 We Are Stronger Together